LLNL/pysparkplug/docs/index.rst

-.. pysparkplug_demo documentation master file, created by sphinx-quickstart on Wed Nov 13 10:20:12 2024.
+..
+DMLearn_demo documentation master file, created by sphinx-quickstart on Wed Nov 13 10:20:12 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-*pysparkplug* Documentation
+*DMLearn* Documentation
 ==============================
-*pysparkplug* is a Python package for distributed heterogeneous density estimation.
+*DMLearn* is a Python package for distributed heterogeneous density estimation.
 With only a few lines of code you can specify and fit complex models on variable-length heterogenous data.

 Contents